srishti-gupta-me/n8n-email-follow-up/README.md

 Job hunting in this market can take months.
 Spending 2 days to build this automation might seem like overkill, but it's saved me daily mental energy.
 Every morning, I know exactly which emails need attention without manually checking or remembering.
 Over a long job search, that compounds significantly.

 ---

-How does this combined version look?
-Any sections you'd like to adjust?